(No ratings)

 Patients can also modify their lifestyle to better manage their disorder and minimize complications.
 Patients with low blood counts should avoid blood-thinning medications, alcohol, and activities that could lead to injury.
 Patients with high blood count are advised to drink plenty of water, exercise regularly, and to avoid smoking.
 Many people with platelet disorders can live healthy and fulfilling lives with proper treatment and precautions.

 Dr. Justin Lebenthal, MD graduated from UMDNJ-Robert Wood Johnson Medical School in 2018.
 He completed residency at New York-Presbyterian Hospital.
-He is certified by the American Board of Internal Medicine - Internal Medicine and has a state license in Texas.
+He is certified by the American Board of Internal Medicine - Internal Medicine and has a state license in New York.

 Medical School: UMDNJ-Robert Wood Johnson Medical School (2018)